ikurotime/astro-portfolio-2023/src/content/posts/en/deploy-docker-containers-in-vps-with-github-actions.md

 - `SSH_PRIVATE_KEY`
 - `WORK_DIR`

-Now we need to get a Github API key.
-This will allow the Github Action Workflow to push our image to the Github Container Registry.
+Now we need to get a GitHub API key.
+This will allow the GitHub Action Workflow to push our image to the  Registry.

-On Github, go to `Settings` -> `Developer settings` -> `Personal access tokens` and click on `Generate new token`.
+On GitHub, go to `Settings` -> `Developer settings` -> `Personal access tokens` and click on `Generate new token`.
 Select the `write:packages` scope and click on `Generate token`.

 Here's a shortcut to the page: